 Read more about our Sumida River cruise | Check ticket prices and times

 Megaweb is Toyota’s theme park and it’s not only for the petrol heads in the family.
-It’s an interactive museum taking you on a journey from the automobile’s history and well into the future.
-There are sections that enable you to view, touch and experience from the technology zone to GR racing and a 1.3 km long driving course.
+It’s an interactive museum taking you on a journey from the automobile’s history to the future.
+Some sections enable you to view, touch and experience from the technology zone to GR racing and a 1.3 km long driving course.
 Find out more here.

 Read more reviews on TripAdvisor.